Victim Advocate Office

 Cheryl Finkel, Victim Advocate

-The Victim Advocate Office is a division of the City of Myrtle Beach City Attorney’s Office.
-The mission of The City of Myrtle Beach Victim Advocate Office is to empower victims of crime by protecting their rights and providing services and resources that could assist in the process of overcoming victimization.
+The Victim Advocate Division is sect of the City Attorney’s Office.
+The mission of The Victim Advocate Division is to empower victims of crime by protecting their rights and providing services and resources that could assist in the process of overcoming victimization.
 This office is responsible for assisting crime victims whose crime occurs in the city limits of Myrtle Beach, South Carolina, and is investigated by the City of Myrtle Beach Police Department.

 The Advocates participate in all court proceedings held in the City of Myrtle Beach Municipal Court that involve a crime victim case.
 They are in the courtroom to provide support and information about the court process.
 They provide information to crime victims regarding victim compensation and assist in filing for victim compensation through the South Carolina Department of Crime Victim Compensation program.
 The Victim Advocates also make referrals to other agencies as necessary.